 Leading in an era when it’s no longer “business as usual”

 While it used to be enough to have sharp analytical abilities, strategic insight, and vision to be a successful leader in the 20th century, times have changed.
-Thanks to advances in technology, emerging markets and the rise of new economic powerhouses, financial-system upheaval, revolution, and climatic shifts, we find ourselves in a period of accelerating change and greater-than-ever uncertainty.
+Thanks to advances in technology, emerging markets and the rise of new economic powerhouses, political and financial-system upheaval, and climatic shifts, we find ourselves in a period of accelerating change and greater-than-ever uncertainty.
 In some industries, creative destruction is always around the corner; many companies subscribe to the credo “Innovate or Die”; and the notion of job stability is quaint at best.
 As a planet, we face some daunting problems and unprecedented opportunities that demand new ways of thinking and relating to embrace and solve.
 Despite the wonders of 24/7 connectivity, the work day never ends, and many leaders feel overwhelmed by the amount of information available and invitations to communicate, finding it difficult to focus, prioritize and accomplish that which truly has meaning.
 It has become increasingly apparent in the leadership-development literature and perhaps in your own experience that leaders who have greater emotional intelligence are better poised to unleash their employees’ talents, creativity, and productivity.
 However, given the demands and stresses of 21st-century living, it may often feel like you can barely keep up, much less have bandwidth to develop your higher potential.

 We have the technology